 As companies implement DX, the Lumada platform, provided by Hitachi, Ltd., has been attracting attention.
 Continuing from Part 1, in Part 2 we delve into a conversation between Professor Tatsuyuki Negoro of Waseda Business School and Junichiro Takagi of Hitachi, Ltd. for further exploration of Lumada’s strengths, specific cases, and main points in making a success of DX.

 Negoro: I believe that Hitachi's strength lies in the fact that it has field divisions.
-I am referring to how Hitachi combines IT and OT (operation technology), which involves expertise and knowledge in controlling equipment used in various types of field applications, such as in electric power, industry, and railways.
+I am referring to how Hitachi combines IT and OT (Operational Technology), which involves expertise and knowledge in controlling equipment used in various types of field applications, such as in electric power, industry, and railways.

 Recently, it is being said that "software eats everything"—meaning that software controls everything.
 There certainly is a world where software can control some household appliances and smartphones in the same way regardless of who made the hardware; however, in the more-complex world of plant facilities and social infrastructure, this is not necessarily the case.